Aryankpoor/Aryankpoor/README.md

 I am Aryan Kapoor.
 I am a web and python developer.
 I am fluent in many languages such as HTML5, CSS3, Javascript, Python and it's libraries or modules whatever you can call it, Javascript frameworks such As React, Node etc

 - 🔭 I’m currently working on A portfolio website.
 Template available in my repositories.
-- 🌱 I’m currently learning Backend web development and Javascript frameworks
+- 🌱 I’m currently learning Backend web development, Javascript frameworks, and desktop development with some other things
 - 👯 I’m looking to collaborate on a Web based Game
 - 🤔 I’m looking for help with building PC
 - 💬 Ask me anything